-Building on the previous Climate Change Thematic Residency, the Climate Equity Thematic Residency was guided by the question “Given that climate change will affect different segments of the population unequally, what should we as artists, scientists, policy makers, and advocates do?”
+Building on the previous Climate Change Thematic Residency, the Climate Equity Thematic Residency was guided by the question “Given that climate change is exacerbating existing inequities, how can we as artists, scientists, policy makers, and advocates synchronize our efforts to promote justice?”
 Participants convened to address the effects, dangers, representation, and the cultural psychology of climate change.

 Shahzeen works on environmental decision making at the individual level.
 Her research focuses on biases that shape people’s judgments and decisions about resource use and systems and how to motivate action on climate change.
 She is an Associate Professor at the School of Public and Environmental Affairs at Indiana University Bloomington.
 She is a 2018 Andrew Carnegie Fellow.